Counseling & Behavioral Health Providers

 Julia Gottlieb, MSS, LCSW

-Julia is a licensed social worker who received her Masters in Social Service from Bryn Mawr College and her B.A. from the University of Pittsburgh.
+Julia is a licensed social worker who received her Master in Social Service from Bryn Mawr College and her B.A. from the University of Pittsburgh.
 Her experience includes working with adults in both inpatient and outpatient mental health settings.
 Julia is dedicated to creating a safe and non-judgmental space to build and nurture a therapeutic relationship conducive to personal growth.

-Allison Harris, LSW
+Allison Harris, LSW, Therapist

-Allison is a Licensed Social Worker who received her Masters of Social Work degree from Temple University.
+Allison is a Licensed Social Worker who received her Master of Social Work degree from Temple University.
 She has worked with adults, children, adolescents and families throughout diverse communities in the US.
 Allison is deeply committed to fostering clients’ self-discovery and empowerment, and uses a humanistic clinical approach that leans on Psychodynamic, Cognitive Behavioral Therapy (CBT), and mindfulness/somatic interventions to suit each person’s needs.

 Webb Haymaker, LCSW